Set Design by Matthew Mohr

 (Guest Artists: Jennifer Kronenberg and Carlos Guerra, Miami City Ballet)

-Civic Center - Peoria, IL
+Peoria Ballet (Civic Center — Peoria, IL)

 Aubade is the French word for "morning song".
 In this new solo, New York City Ballet principal dancer Charles Askegard danced the part of a suitor romancing his beloved in a quiet courtyard at dawn.
 Lighting was used to indicate the presence of an unseen balcony down stage right.

 Aubade, with Charles Askegard (principal dancer with New York City Ballet), was part of a mixed repertory concert featuring two other premieres and one revival.
-The lighting was done within the theater house plot with specials and additional side light added and was hung and focussed in 15 work-hours.
+The lighting was done within the theater house plot with specials and additional side light added and was hung and focused in 15 work-hours.
 The budget for equipment rentals and expendable supplies was $2000.